Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 Wardrobe pairingCasual, colorfulNeutral, darker palettes

-The blue version does not dilute Lucky Spring’s identity —
+The blue version doesn’t dilute Lucky Spring’s identity.
+It widens its entry point.

 Lucky Spring Butterfly bracelet, 5 motifs